 Areas of Research Interests

 One of the most important research emphases of Dr. Cicero’s is the role of endogenous opioid peptides (EOP) in the control of hypothalamic-pituitary function – especially in the release of hypothalamic releasing factors.
 These interactions are crucial, and endocrine changes associated with drugs of abuse, particularly the opioids, are now recognized as a pivotal aspect of their acute and chronic effects.
-For example, Dr. Cicero was the first to show that morphine suppresses testosterone production in the male rat, which he later confirmed in humans in a 1976 New England Journal of Medicine article.
-It should be stressed that in this pivotal New England Journal of Medicine study, he conclusively established for the first time that males maintained on chronic opioid treatment were hypogonadal.
+Dr. Cicero was the first to show that morphine suppresses testosterone production in the male rat, which he later confirmed in humans in a 1976 New England Journal of Medicine article.
+It should be stressed that in this pivotal study, he conclusively established for the first time that males maintained on chronic opioid treatment were hypogonadal.
 The latter condition is now, 32 years later, recognized not only as a common side effect of chronic opioid treatment in humans, but also as a major factor in break-through pain, the development of tolerance and physical dependence and the neurobiological correlates of pain.
-The latter areas are under active investigation.

-Finally, Dr. Cicero is engaged in several post-marketing surveillance programs to assess the abuse of newly marketed opioid drug preparations.
-Although these surveillance programs are an essential aspect of the approval of all drugs with abuse potential and are therefore extremely important in their own right, Dr. Cicero has extended their significance by his most recent research in which he has identified risk factors for the abuse of prescribed opioid analgesics.
-He has found in two recent articles, both of which prompted recognition as the lead articles in their respective journals (Pharmacoepidemiology & Drug Safety and Pain), for which accompanying editorials were written, examining: first, the relationship between therapeutic exposure to opioids and their abuse; and, second, co-morbid factors in those abusing their opioid analgesics.
-The latter finding will help identify patients who might be at risk for abuse which will hopefully reduce so-called iatrogenic dependence (physician-induced dependence).
-Studies of co-morbidity in substance abusers are ongoing in his research program.
+Dr. Cicero is currently engaged in several post-marketing surveillance programs to assess the abuse of newly marketed opioid drug preparations.
+Although these surveillance programs are an essential aspect of the approval of all drugs with abuse potential and are therefore extremely important in their own right, Dr. Cicero has extended their significance by his most recent research in two recent articles, both of which prompted recognition as the lead articles in their respective journals (Pharmacoepidemiology & Drug Safety and Pain), he examined first, the relationship between therapeutic exposure to opioids and their abuse; and, second, co-morbid factors in those abusing their opioid analgesics.

 Broadbear JH, Winger GD, Cicero TJ, Woods JH: The effects of self-administered cocaine on plasma ACTH and cortisol in male rhesus monkeys.
 J Pharmacol Exp Ther 1998; 289:1641-1647.